lilwon/lilwon.github.io/_posts/2020-09-20-Before-the-2020-2021-School-Year-Began.md

 a whim.
 "LET'S THINK" was a really funny catch phrase that the teacher said every episode.
 The drama was very sad, but heart-warming in the end.

+I've watched a lot more shows than I've listed, but they are probably still currently airing, I haven't finished watching them, or I simply forgot about them.

 ___

 These are most of the memorable things that I've done this summer.
-Not much to do because of COVID and the wild fires, but it was pretty chill.
+Not much to do because of COVID and the wild fires (AQI was pretty bad), making this summer pretty chill.

 If you're down here, thanks for reading my rambling blog post.